We love life in tropical far north Queensland – a lovely, healthy place to live. But that wasn’t always the case.

 In the late 1800s, Cairns was a small frontier town surrounded by mosquito-infested swamps.
-Tropical diseases were a daily threat to life, and the medical profession’s understanding of these things was limited, at best.
+Tropical diseases were a daily threat to life, and medical science had little to offer.

 But at the Cairns Hospital, Dr Edward Koch was doing his bit to change that.
 Dr Koch (pronounced Koh) was a pioneer of tropical medicine.
 Among other things, he worked out the link between mosquitoes & malaria.
 Life in FNQ became better and safer because of Dr Koch’s work.